RIKEN-RCCS/OPEN-WHEEL/documentMD/user_guide/_tutorial/2_advanced_tutorial/index.en.md

 Image files are often output as the result of calculations.

 WHEEL provides a viewer component that displays image files in typical formats in the browser.
-You can use this component without downloading the resulting file to your PC.
+You can use this component without downloading the resulting file to your client PC.
 You can easily see the results.

 ![img](./img/component_library_viewer.png "viewer component")